vaga/hugo-theme-m10c/README.md

 If you want the above theme colors, you can see the [exampleSite/config.toml](/exampleSite/config.toml) file.

+### Icons

+This theme uses two libraries for icons.
+**Feather Icons** is used for application-related icons, providing a clean and minimal design.
+For brand icons, **Simple Icons** is used.

+To differentiate brand icons from regular ones, the prefix `brand-` is added to all icons from the **Simple Icons** library (e.g., brand-github, brand-x, brand-mastodon).

+This helps keep the icons organized and easy to manage.

 ### Styling

 To override styles using scss, add a file called `_extra.scss` to `[path]/assets/css/`